swapnil1023/outline/project.md

 - [Firestore Querying](https://firebase.google.com/docs/firestore/query-data/queries)

 ### Note
- - The stream of geoflutterfire query is slightly different for a regular query.
-I returns a list of document snapshots instead of a QuerySnapshot.
+ - The stream of geoflutterfire query is slightly different from a regular query.
+It returns a list of document snapshots instead of a QuerySnapshot.

 ## Bring it On!
-- Fully explrore the GeoFlutterFire package and experiment with different radius for queries.
+- Fully explore the GeoFlutterFire package and experiment with different radius for queries.
-- Impliment small features like locking place order button if some of the products in the cart are not available nearby.
+- Implement small features like locking the place order button if some of the products in the cart are not available nearby.

   ![not cart](images/notCart.png)
 - We're just using the current user location for quering, see if you can change the centre of the query by passing a different geo data.